tu-darmstadt-ros-pkg/hector_radiation_mapping/README.md

 ## Test Data
 We provide a processed ROS bag file from ENRICH 2023 at [TUdatalib](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/3974?locale-attribute=en).

-You can play the bag file using
+You can play the bag file by running
 ```
 rosbag play telemax_run2_processed_straight_init.bag
 ```